theCalcaholic/nautilus-bridge-tools/README.md

 # Parse all arguments in "$@"
 parse_args __USAGE "$USAGE" __DESCRIPTION "$DESCRIPTION" "$@"

-# Show the usage message on specific exit codes
+# Show the usage message on specific exit codes in your script
 set_trap 1 2

 # Retrieve the arguments